Republic of Central Albania: Relations with the Ottoman Empire

 Pro-Ottoman Muslim landowners and priests supported Essad Pasha Toptani, who remained loyal to the Ottoman Empire during the First World War and maintained close contacts with the government in Istanbul.
 Young Turks from Istanbul were still hoping to restore Ottoman suzerainty over Albania and sent agents to Albania.
-A plot by the Young Turk government and led by Bekir Fikri to restore Ottoman control over Albania through the installment of an Ottoman-Albanian officer Ahmed Izzet Pasha as monarch was uncovered by the Serbs and reported to the ICC.
+A plot by the Young Turk government and led by Bekir Fikri to restore Ottoman control over Albania through the instalment of an Ottoman-Albanian officer Ahmed Izzet Pasha as monarch was uncovered by the Serbs and reported to the ICC.
 Ismail Qemali supported the plot for military assistance against Serbia and Greece.
 The International Control Commission (ICC), an organisation temporarily administering Albania on behalf of the Great Powers allowed their Dutch officers serving as the Albanian Gendarmerie to declare a state of emergency and stop the plot.
-They raided Vlorë on 7–8 January 1914, discovering more than 200 Ottoman troops and arrested Fikri.
-During Fikri's trial the plot emerged and an ICC military court under Colonel Willem de Veer condemned him to death and later commuted to life imprisonment, while Qemali and his cabinet resigned.
-After Qemali left the country, turmoil ensured throughout Albania.
+They raided Vlorë on 7–8 January 1914, discovering more than 200 Ottoman troops and arresting Fikri.
+During Fikri's trial the plot emerged and an ICC military court under Colonel Willem de Veer condemned him to death (later commuted to life imprisonment) while Qemali and his cabinet resigned.
+Turmoil ensued throughout Albania after Qemali left the country.